Fishing Rules

 Guests

-13. A full member may take a guest on not more than six days in any one season and both the member and guest may fish, provided that the guest is accompanied by the full member and that the full member has given prior notice (including the guest’s name) to a person nominated by the Committee before commencing fishing (the person is currently Mike Howard).
+A full or intermediate member may take a guest on not more than six days in any one season and both the member and guest may fish, provided that the guest is accompanied by the full or intermediate member and that the full or intermediate member has given prior notice (including the guest’s name) to a person nominated by the Committee before commencing fishing (the person is currently Mike Howard).
 Not more than 5 pairs of members and their guests may both fish at the same time in September and October to limit the risk of congestion.
 The five pairs will be booked on a first come, first served basis.
 All members are responsible for their guests’ behaviour and safety and must therefore remain sufficiently close to their guests to ensure behaviour and safety at all time.
 Members must also ensure that their guests hold the appropriate rod licence.
 No member may invite the same guest on more than 2 occasions during any season (but if the guest is a child or grandchild of the member, this restriction will not apply).

-14. Members may at any time share their rod with a child or grandchild of theirs without that activity counting as a guest day.
+13. Members may at any time share their rod with a child or grandchild of theirs without that activity counting as a guest day.

 Dogs

-15. No member or guest shall be accompanied by dogs when using the facilities of the Association.
+14. No member or guest shall be accompanied by dogs when using the facilities of the Association.

 Selling fish

-16. It is an offence to sell, exchange or barter any rod caught salmon or sea trout.
+15. It is an offence to sell, exchange or barter any rod caught salmon or sea trout.

 Fishing Licence

-17. All members of The Association must hold a current Environment Agency Migratory Fishing Licence.
+16. All members of The Association must hold a current Environment Agency Migratory Fishing Licence.

 General behaviour

-18. Always have regard for fellow anglers particularly when arriving at a point on the river.
+17. Always have regard for fellow anglers particularly when arriving at a point on the river.
 It is particularly important to note that fishing movement is permitted in only one direction ie.your movement is in a DOWNSTREAM direction.
 Good manners and common courtesy should ensure pleasurable fishing for all members and guests.

 Fishing returns

-19. Within a month of the end of each season each member must provide a written return to the Committee showing:
+18. Within a month of the end of each season each member must provide a written return to the Committee showing:

 a.
 All salmon caught, including: